 If your Traffic Manager instance has not yet been configured, first complete the Initial Configuration wizard.
 This wizard allows you to specify the initial time and security settings for your Traffic Manager.
-For more information, see "Using the Initial Configuration Wizard" on page 77.
+For more information, see "Using the Initial Configuration Wizard" below.